 “You’ll show your colleagues and managers how to spot hazards and assess and control risks the right way and when you complete the course, you’ll have an internationally recognised qualification, with a certificate to prove it.”

-Employees are safer when you're around.
-You limit the risk of accident at work, and subsequently, reduce injury-related sick leave.
+Employees are safer when you’re around.
+You limit the risk of accidents at work, and subsequently, reduce injury-related sick leave.

 The IOSH Managing Safely course shows you how to put people at the heart of your health and safety work.

 By keeping them safe from harm, you’ll reduce their chances of getting hurt, but also limit injury-related leave and sick days.
 That will give you purpose and a cause to work towards, beyond your to-do list

 The training shows you how to reduce the risk of liability by decreasing the chance of accidents, improving efficiency and realistically controlling hazards with cost-effective means.

 You can use Managing Safely as a fiscal management tool.

 If your managers are asking you to cut your health and safety budget or contribute commercially, ask to do the Managing Safely course.
 With the training, you’ll: